 - Per hour

 - A combination of the above

-Clients will have different needs and they expect from freelancers to have some flexibility when it comes to pricing models (and rates).
+Clients will have different needs and expect freelancers to have some flexibility regarding pricing models (and rates).

-What you need to do is decide what would be your hourly rate, what kind of projects you want to work with, and what is your minimum charge for monthly services.
+You need to decide what would be your hourly rate, what kind of projects you want to work with, and what is your minimum charge for monthly services.

 For most freelancers, this might be obvious but with all the other things you have to do, you may forget the basics.

-To get paid for the freelancing services you’ll need:
+To get paid for the freelancing services, you’ll need the following: